-Acknowledgements: The authors would like to acknowledge Christopher Hess and Pratik Mukherjee from the Department of Radiology as well as Spencer Behr from the Department of Nuclear Medicine for interpretation of imaging studies.
+Acknowledgments: The authors would like to acknowledge Christopher Hess, MD, and Pratik Mukherjee, MD, from the Department of Radiology as well as Spencer Behr, MD, from the Department of Nuclear Medicine for interpretation of imaging studies.
 The authors would also like to acknowledge the Journal of Neurosurgery and the American Association of Neurological Surgeons for permission to reproduce printed material for the purpose of this publication.

-Received: 1 November 2011 Accepted: 5 December 2011 Citation: European Neurological Review, 2011;6(4):257-61 DOI:10.17925/ENR.2011.06.04.257
+Received: November 1, 2011 Accepted: December 5, 2011 Citation: US Neurology, 2011;7(2):169-174 DOI: 10.17925/USN.2011.07.02.169

-Correspondence: Edward F Chang, Department of Neurological Surgery, University of California, San Francisco, 505 Parnassus Avenue, Box 0112, San Francisco, CA 94143-0112, US.
+Correspondence: Edward F Chang, MD, Department of Neurological Surgery, University of California, San Francisco, 505 Parnassus Avenue, Box 0112, San Francisco, CA 94143-0112.
 E: changed@neurosurg.ucsf.edu

 When neurosurgeons first attempted to treat epilepsy by means of surgery in the late 1800s, they were operating on 'invisible' lesions.
-Without any imaging or electrophysiological technology, MacEwen and Horsley operated under the principles of functional cerebral localisation developed largely by John Hughlings Jackson.1 Epilepsy surgery has come a long way, as now epileptologists and neurosurgeons are armed with a battery of tools for diagnosis and treatment of epilepsy.
+Without any imaging or electrophysiological technology, MacEwen and Horsley operated under the principles of functional cerebral localization developed largely by John Hughlings Jackson.1 Epilepsy surgery has come a long way, as now epileptologists and neurosurgeons are armed with a battery of tools for diagnosis and treatment of epilepsy.
 These tools have fundamentally changed the way we study and treat this enigmatic disease.

 Epilepsy is one of the most common diseases affecting the central nervous system, with a prevalence of 0.5 % and a lifetime cumulative incidence of about 3 %.2 Of those with epilepsy, about 40-50 % become medically refractory, causing significant impairment to quality of life and increased morbidity, mortality, and healthcare costs.
 Among these medically refractory cases of epilepsy, many patients are candidates for surgical intervention, which can achieve freedom from seizures in up to 70-80 % of patients.34 The goal of epilepsy surgery is to resect the epileptogenic foci in order to stop or reduce seizure burden without causing significant motor, speech, or cognitive impairments in the patient and, therefore, to improve the patient's quality of life.

 In this article, we discuss advances in imaging techniques used in epilepsy surgery.
 These techniques include structural imaging techniques with magnetic resonance imaging (MRI), volumetric-based analysis, and high-resolution MRI to assess lesional causes of epilepsy.
-We also discuss functional imaging modalities that detect changes in brain metabolism during the armed mere static representation of the brain to acquire structural These abnormalities.
-These new imaging modalities have been developed to about abnormal brain functions and to yield crucial information about abnormal and normal brain activity.
-Together, these imaging techniques and future developments will continue to improve our understanding and treatment of epilepsy. hificant ty, and Structural Imaging Temporal Lobe Epilepsy ch can MRI has become standard practice for any pre-surgical evaluation for epilepsy surgery.
-MRI can detect relevant structural abnormalities in epilepsy surgery.
-MRI can detect relevant structural abnormalities in 85 % of patients with refractory partial seizures who are candidates for surgical treatment.5 The most common focal structural abnormality detected using MRI is mesial temporal sclerosis (MTS), or hippocampal sclerosis, which is commonly found in patients with temporal lobe epilepsy (TLE).
-Classic findings of mesial temporal sclerosis include atrophy of the hippocampus and amygdala with increased signal on T2-weighted or fluid-attenuated inversion recovery (FLAIR) images (see Figure 1A).^{6,7} We now recognise that subtle cases of MTS may manifest exclusively as indistinct architectural features within the affected ictal and interictal period, such as positron emission tomography magnetoencephalography (MEG) and its role in the identification of epileptogenic regions in the brain.
-Imaging is no longer limited to a
+We also discuss functional imaging modalities that detect changes in brain metabolism during the ictal and interictal period, such as positron emission tomography (PET) and single positron emission computed tomography (SPECT).
+Finally, we discuss the electrophysiological imaging technique magnetoencephalography (MEG) and its role in the identification of epileptogenic regions in the brain.
+Imaging is no longer limited to a mere static representation of the brain to acquire structural abnormalities.
+These new imaging modalities have been developed to capture dynamic brain functions and to yield crucial information about abnormal and normal brain activity.
+Together, these imaging techniques and future developments will continue to improve our understanding and treatment of epilepsy.

-(PET) and single photon emission computed tomography (SPECT).

-Finally, we discuss the electrophysiological imaging technique
+Structural Imaging

+Temporal Lobe Epilepsy

+MRI has become standard practice for any pre-surgical evaluation for epilepsy surgery.
+MRI can detect relevant structural abnormalities in 85 %